JanPastorek/Bachelor-Thesis/README.md

 * find docummentation at > src/doc

-Results for 2-player, 2-question games with 1-epr pair > src/non_local_games_evaluated.html
+Find results for all 2-player, 2-question games with 1-epr pair at  > src/non_local_games_evaluated.html

 # Acknowledgments